chriswright47/credit_card_processing/README.md

 I tried to write this in a very modular way, which is why there are redundant raise exception ... and checks in the runtime utils module.
 So that the credit card class could be used elsewhere if you wanted to.

+lastly when everything else was done I created the app.rb file so that the application could run, and then did some actual human testing ... which was helpful becaues it allowed me to improve the ui for a human

+and very last I took a list at the extra feature list

+one was packagin it as a gem
+the other was encrypting all of the data